ChuijkYahus/complicated_bees/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Error Logs**
-It's very hard to debug without error logs!
+It's very hard to debug without complete error logs!